syncrase/coffres/Informatique/Programmation/Craft/Domain driven design/Domain driven design - Tackling complexity in the heart of software.md

+#ddd #software-development

 By Eric Evans

 Premise of DDD is twofold:
-- the primary focsu should be on the domain and the domain logic
+- the primary focus should be on the domain and the domain logic
-- Complex domain design should be based on a [[model]]
+- Complex domain design should be based on a [[Model]]

 DDD isn't a methodology but a new family of "Agile development process".
 Two practices are prerequisites for applying this approach :